 Herbal Dosage Guidelines for Children

-The following are suggested guidelines for knowing how much herbs, teas, and tinctures to give children.
+The following are suggested herbal dosage guidelines for children to help you know how much herbs, teas, and tinctures to give children.
 Please take note that these are general guidelines.
 The quality of the herbs, the child's weight and the child's overall health should be taken into consideration when figuring how much herbal tea or tincture is right for your child.

 Child Guidelines for Herbal Tea and/or Tisane Dose